 Although my legs are starting to ache, I can’t resist exploring the Difficult Run Trail.
 The trail parallels the Potomac River and the awe-inspiring falls.
 I frequently see a lone hiker who sits on a rock to read.
 You could hide here all day.
 The sound of rushing water compliments the crunch of my shoes hitting crumbling leaves.

-As I look down through the thick grove of trees, I see a bright yellow halo of trees changing from green to yellow.
+As I look down through the thick grove of trees, I see a bright green halo of trees.
 Then I walk to the dead end which empties onto the park’s entrance road.
 I don’t want to walk on the asphalt so I turn back and retrace my steps.
 (I can vouch it’s aptly named.
 It is quite a hike back uphill.)

 Picnic Tables Available

 Now I am getting hungry.
 I am past the 3.5-hour mark on my hike.
 I discover a picnic table ahead.
 It is situated near a hilly top terrain that descends to the banks of the Potomac River.
 It shows years of abuse by lovers who carved in their intertwined initials.
 I also think someone with a can of pink paint sprayed it.
 The oak tree bears the sheen of pink stain in its bark.

 There is also the soft green moss that grows on the side of the tree.
 Stray autumn leaves skydive from branches above, blanketed by a breeze.
 A leaf sweeps past my face to dive-bomb in the ground.
 I decide to rest momentarily here and read a poem.
 This would have been the perfect place to eat a picnic lunch but I didn’t pack one.
 I had no idea that I would stay so long at the park.
 I will know next time to pack a sandwich.
 I am famished.